 Over thirty years of scientific research has supported the efficacy of cognitive behavioral therapies in the treatment of anxiety disorders, but it is only recently that technological advances have shed light on the neurological explanations for how anxiety disorders develop and why cognitive behavioral treatments are so highly effective.
 An understanding of the brain can be extremely helpful when learning to manage uncontrollable, excessive anxiety, and therefore, this section will attempt to describe in general the brain mechanisms related to the experience of anxiety.

-Another important finding is regarding the structures of the brain that are associated with the fear response.
-Imaging techniques that examine activity in the brain have found that the amygdala is the part of the brain that is most active during the fear response.
-The amygdala is an almond-shaped structure in our brain found on each side of our brain.
-The amygdala seems to attach emotional significance to experiences and memories and is responsible for initiating the fight or flight response in the rest of the body.
-Without the amygdala we would not be able to have a fear response, and in fact, studies have shown that animals and humans with compromised amygdala functioning no longer have normal, adaptive fear responses to dangerous situations.
+The amygdala is an almond-shaped structure in the brain found on each side of our cortex.
+The amygdala is responsible for the physiological component of anxiety in that it initiates the fight or flight response in the rest of the body.
+Without the amygdala, we would not be able to have a fear response, and in fact, studies have shown that animals and humans with compromised amygdala functioning no longer have normal, adaptive fear responses to dangerous situations.
+On the other hand, those with a genetic vulnerability to having a sensitive amygdala may exhibit strong fear responses to any sign of danger.

 Techniques to Calm the Amygdala: Though some people seem genetically prone to having overly sensitive amygdala responses to danger, there are still techniques that can dampen the amygdala activation system.
 Diaphragmatic breathing, aerobic exercise, and yoga can lower the intensity of the amygdala response.
 Regular aerobic exercise, yoga, and adequate sleep are also helpful in decreasing the overall sensitivity of the amygdala response.
 For long term rewiring of the amygdala circuitry, the most effective intervention is repeated, prolonged exposure to the feared events, objects, experiences, or memories without any dangerous outcome.